getcanoe/canoe/README.md

+# NOT MAINTAINED ANYMORE
+Canoe is not maintained, the website with binary downloads is not live anymore and the [wallet backend](https://github.com/gokr/canoed) is not running.
+The domain "getcanoe.io" will not be renewed at end of 2021.
+This means Canoe **can no longer be used** but if you used Canoe earlier you can easily import your seed to another wallet, no funds are lost.
+Canoe is fully Open Source and anyone could revive it, rebrand and start their own server.
+If anyone is interested in doing that, feel free to contact me.

+regards, Göran and the rest of the developers of Canoe
+_____

 [![Build Status](https://secure.travis-ci.org/gokr/canoe.svg)](http://travis-ci.org/gokr/canoe)

 Canoe is a cross platform Nano Wallet application.
 It's based upon the [Copay](https://copay.io) Bitcoin wallet source code released under the MIT license.
 For binary downloads, when available, see [getcanoe.io](https://getcanoe.io).